chris-pilcher/chris-pilcher.github.io/_posts/2019-05-18-pull-request-chrome-extension.md

 # Introduction

-We have naming convention for the title of pull requests at work.
+We have a naming convention for the title of pull requests at work.

 Example title: `feature/turn-off-line-endings to develop`